pixelgrb/esphome-emporia-vue-utility/docs/protocol.md

 The install code bytes are not swapped like the mac address payload.

 #### Meter join response payload
-This always returns a 0x01 value even if the Vue is not in range of the meter.
+Seems to return 0x01 even if the Vue is not in range of the meter and seems to return 0x00 before ever being provisioned with the meter.
+At the least, `1` is good and `0` is bad.

 #### Meter reading response payload
 The meter response payload has its own page [protocol-meter-reading.md](protocol-meter-reading.md)